 3. Stay connected with the people who make you feel good

 You may also be able to come up with goals that you can work on together, even from afar.
-For example, if you’re finding it hard to exercise at home, then you could try arranging to do a workout with a friend over a video call.
+For example, if you’re finding it hard to exercise at home, then you could try arranging to do a workout with a friend over at your local park.
 Or, you could simply agree to text each other a few times a week to remind each other to work out and/or talk about how it’s going.

 There’s no shame in admitting that you’re finding things a bit tough.
 Often when we open up to others, we find out that we’re not the only one feeling this way; and a problem shared can often be a problem halved.